Iulia-Calota/Iulia-Calota/README.md

 🔍 Professional Experience

-Freelance QA Tester
+Freelancer QA Tester
 August 2023 - Present
-- Currently collaborating with a small leather business to develop their first website.
+- I collaborate with a small business on their first website.
 We engage in daily/weekly meetings with the team to identify user stories, translating them into detailed test cases and scenarios.
 - In this CI/CD environment, we help identify bugs early, ensuring smooth deployments while saving time and money for the client.

 QA Tester at Roblox